Renad0Alhejaili/Fire-Alarm/README.md

 1. Connect all the components based on the circuit diagram.
 2. Upload the Arduino code to the board using the Arduino IDE.
 3. Power the Arduino with a USB cable or a 9V battery.
-4. Test the system by introducing smoke or increasing the temperature.
+4. Test the system by introducing smoke or increasing the flame.

 ---

 ## How It Works
-1. The temperature and smoke sensors monitor the surroundings.
+1. The flame and smoke sensors monitor the surroundings.
-2. When the temperature exceeds a certain limit or smoke is detected:
+2. When the flame exceeds a certain limit or smoke is detected:
    - The buzzer turns on.
    - The LED lights up.
 3. When the environment is safe again, the system resets itself.